-Before I tell this tale let me point out some facts, especially to my friends who are not Africans.
-In the African society, the Tortoise is perceived as a shrewd and cunny animal.
-Naturally slow and quiet, one might ponder why this animal is considered a cunny fellow.
-I don’t know the reason as well, but it has been this way even before I learned to walk.
+Before I tell this tale, let me point out some facts, especially to my friends who are not Africans.
+In African society, the Tortoise is perceived as a wise and cunny animal.
+Naturally slow and quiet, one might wonder why this animal is considered a cunny fellow.
+I don’t know the reason, but it has been this way even before I learned to walk.

 This short tale is perhaps not my best Tortoise story but teaches an important moral.
-Each time a tale is to be told here in the countryside, we sit under some tree shade on airy evening, listening to the tale teller.
+Each time an account is to be told here in the countryside, we sit under some tree shade on an airy evening, listening to the tale-teller.

-In a certain land, the Tortoise became friends with the Dove.
-The Dove was a stammerer so couldn’t talk properly.
+In a particular land, the Tortoise became friends with the Dove.
+The Dove was a stammerer so that they couldn’t talk properly.
 They lived together and ate together.

-I believe the morals are clear and hope we take others into consideration before we take decisions that may affect them.
+I believe the lessons are clear and hope we consider others before making decisions that may affect them.